wkhere/stackless/Doc/library/optparse.rst

 :meth:`OptionParser.parse_args`, or be passed to a callback as the ``value`` parameter.

-Your type-checking function should raise OptionValueError if it encounters any problems.
-OptionValueError takes a single string argument, which is passed as-is to OptionParser's :meth:`error` method, which in turn prepends the program name and the string ``"error:"`` and prints everything to stderr before terminating the process.
+Your type-checking function should raise :exc:`OptionValueError` if it encounters any problems.  :exc:`OptionValueError` takes a single string argument, which is passed as-is to :class:`OptionParser`'s :meth:`error` method, which in turn prepends the program name and the string ``"error:"`` and prints everything to stderr before terminating the process.